pwittchen/dotfiles/README.md

 # dotfiles
-my scripts, installers and config files
+my scripts, installers and config files for Ubuntu Linux and Mac OS X